songc0a/PIFNOeikonal/README.md

 Pytorch Version: 2.0.0+cu117

+# Code explanation

+PIFNO_eikonal_example.ipynb: Solving the eikonal equation using PIFNO for various models from OpenFWI.

+FMM_T_T0.ipynb: Generate reference traveltimes and background traveltimes using FMM.

 # Overview

 We have developed an innovative multi-source seismic traveltime simulation method adaptable to various velocity models, employing an advanced deep-learning technique known as the physics-informed Fourier neural operator (PIFNO).